 Shiva is symbolized as a bull, or his vehicle is the bull (nandi).
 Yet this is not the bull as a mere symbol of virility but the bull of dharma or cosmic law.
 The bull represents the spirit or the Purusha, the enduring principle of awareness which holds all things together and gives significance to all.

-Shiva has many forms through which his different aspects and attributes are worshipped and brought into our lives.
+Shiva has many forms through which his different aspects and attributes are worshiped and brought into our lives.

 There are special forms of Shiva for all the directions, elements and chakras, which are the inner ruling powers behind nature.
 Everything in the universe has its Shiva or spirit-power, through which we can connect to the cosmic energy and Prana.